valkyrie26/weather_prediction_ml/README.md

 This project builds upon the code originally developed by the authors of the paper.
 The original code can be found in their GitHub repository: https://github.com/MASLABnitrkl/BharatBench

+## Notebook in this Project
+3_CNN_BatchNormalization.ipynb is the notebook used for experimentation of using batch normalization in our CNN Model.
+3_CNN_Modified.ipynb is the noteboob used for further experimentation on the CNN and convLSTM models with modified model definition and various hyperparameters.
+This file contains the code for the best model found so far through experimentation and results

 ## Program Execution

 This project was run using Jupyter Notebooks on Google Colab.
 This repository contains iPython notebook files that are compatible and just need to be uploaded on the platform to run.
 Runtime requirements were set to a T4 GPU so that training does not take significant amount of time.